Challenge level: 3 out of 5

 Please note that the Dream Challenges staff travel back to the UK with the main group at the end of our challenge on Day 8.
 If you choose to take part in the optional three-day extension, there will be no Dream Challenges staff, but you will be supported by our trusted local agent in Russia.

-We’ll have an event leader, plus two qualified event doctors, who will be with you the whole time.
+We’ll have an event leader, plus at least one UK doctor with expedition medicine training, who will be with you the whole time.
 We'll also have a team of first-aid trained challenge guides.

 Certainly.
 Our hotel accommodation is included in your challenge cost on a twin-sharing basis.

 However if you would prefer to have a room to yourself and pay for a single supplement, we'll be happy to arrange this for you at an additional cost of £250.
 Please note, this is NOT included in your challenge cost).

 If you would like a single supplement, please get in touch by emailing us at email@example.com or call us on 01590 646410 (Monday - Friday, 9am - 5pm).